pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 ----

-`Q: What is the impact of limited MC statistics on your analysis currently?`
+`Q (Jakob?): What is the impact of limited MC statistics on your analysis currently?`

 A: As you can see in the section `New CORSIKA extended history simulations`, we have a quite sufficient statistics for high energies, but to little statistics for low energies.
 Hence, especially the low energy events are oversampled in the pseudo dataset.
 For the real analysis, we will simulate a new datasets with more statistics to reach